Estimated Tuition and Fees Based on 2023-2024

 Student Health Insurance

-All USC School of Medicine students are required to have health insurance.
-You can purchase a student health plan through AIG for $2,547 per year (2016-2017) rates.
+All USC School of Medicine Students are required to have health insurance.
+You can purchase a student health plan through Blue Cross Blue Shield for $2,433 per year.